iptizer/k8s-kubespray-template/README.md

 * python
 * pyenv
+* Ansible (python installation)
-* Virtualbox (for the local vm setup)
+* [Virtualbox](https://www.virtualbox.org/wiki/Downloads) (for the local vm setup)
-* vagrant (for the local vm setup)
+* [vagrant](https://developer.hashicorp.com/vagrant/docs/installation) (for the local vm setup)

 ## Tools used

 See [kubespray.io](https://kubespray.io/) on detailed information about kubespray.
 Kubespray is a set of ansible playbooks to setup even complex Kubernetes environments.
+The proposed setup is just a one-node cluster, but more is not a problem.

 See [https://developer.hashicorp.com/vagrant/docs](https://developer.hashicorp.com/vagrant/docs) for details.
-Vagrant may be used to set up local development environments.
+Vagrant is used to set up local development environments.

 ## Vagrant